StephenCatsamas/astro-group-meeting-schedule/agenda.md

  - announcements
  - conferences
  - **milk order**
- - call for talks and cakes
+ - calls for talks and cakes